CommanderFoo/Core-Advanced-Color-Picker-Docs/docs/ignore-mesh-objects.md

 For any mesh object or folder of mesh objects, you can apply a custom property called `ignore_color_picker`.
 When ticked, this will tell the component that this mesh object or folder of mesh objects needs to be ignored.

-In this example I want to disable the `Head` from being colored, but still allow the eyes to be colored.
+In this example I want to disable the `Head` mesh object from being colored, but still allow the eyes to be colored.

 Click on the object to make it active.